jina-ai/reader/README.md

 ## What is `[thinapps-shared](thinapps-shared)` submodule?

 You might notice a reference to `thinapps-shared` submodule, an internal package we use to share code across our products.
-While it’s not yet open-sourced and isn't integral to the Reader's primary functions, it helps with logging, syntax enhancements, etc. Feel free to disregard it for now.
+While it’s not open-sourced and isn't integral to the Reader's functions, it mainly helps with decorators, logging, secrets management, etc. Feel free to ignore it for now.

-That said, this repo is *the* codebase behind `https://r.jina.ai`, so everytime we update here, will deploy the new version to the `https://r.jina.ai`.
+That said, this is *the single codebase* behind `https://r.jina.ai`, so everytime we commit here, we will deploy the new version to the `https://r.jina.ai`.

 ## Having trouble on some websites?
 Please raise an issue with the URL you are having trouble with.
 We will look into it and try to fix it.

 ## License
-Apache License 2.0
+Reader is backed by [Jina AI](https://jina.ai) and licensed under [Apache-2.0](./LICENSE).